TaufeqRazakh/README.md/README.md

 # Hello World!

 I'm currently a PhD student doing HPC at USC.
-I am looking for internships starting in Fall 2023.
 My work email is razakh [at] University of Southern California's email domain [dot] edu

 ## Newtons Equation of Motion anyone ?